5057 Woodward Avenue, Room 10503.3

-FRANCES J. RANNEY, Ph.D., is a full-time tenured member of the Wayne State University English Department faculty.
-She has been at Wayne State since 1998, publishing widely on issues of particular interest to women.
+FRANCES J. RANNEY, Ph.D., retired from the Wayne State University English Department faculty in 2018.
+She had been at Wayne State since 1998, publishing widely on issues of particular interest to women.
 A former paralegal, Dr. Ranney studies legal issues using both feminist theory and classical rhetorical methods.
 Her book, titled Aristotle’s Ethics and Legal Rhetoric: An Analysis of Language Beliefs and the Law, studies one sexual harassment judicial opinion from the perspective of literary, economic, and rhetorical approaches to legal education and theory.
 She has also published on feminist approaches to archival method, particularly through rhetorical and fashion theory.
 Her work in progress focuses on human interaction facilitated by technologies and other mundane artifacts through three case studies, including a statue of Jesus destroyed by lightning; her home town of Cincinnati’s embrace of a hotly contested “Flying Pig” riverfront gateway sculpture; and a moment of détente achieved by Richard Nixon with Nikita Khrushchev as together they viewed (in 1959) a robotic floor polisher.
 Her analysis of all three cases suggests that through a process of “rhetorical idolatry” humans come to both fear and worship the things they make.

 Dr. Ranney teaches composition courses at the graduate and undergraduate levels, including intermediate composition, technical communication, composition pedagogy, and rhetorical theory.
 She also has taught Women’s Studies theories and was for five years the Director and official advisor for independent study and capstone projects for Women’s Studies co-majors and minors.
 She has developed and frequently teaches online courses in technical communication.
 She received the award for “Top Paper on Communication and Law” from the National Communication Association in 2000, and a Community Engagement Award from Wayne State University in 2007.